 - Idaho offers online voter registration.

 - You should know: you need an Idaho ID to use Idaho's online voter registration system.
-If you don't have an Idaho-issued ID, you can still register to vote by mail.
+If you don't have an Idaho-issued ID, you can still register by mail to vote.

 Use the National Voter Registration Form